Denmark–Greece relations

-Denmark has an embassy in Athens and an honorary consulate in Thessaloniki.
-Greece has an embassy in Copenhagen and two honorary consulates in Arhus and Tórshavn.
-Both countries are full members of the Organization for Security and Co-operation in Europe, of the Organisation for Economic Co-operation and Development, of NATO and of the European Union.
+Denmark has an embassy in Athens.
+Greece has an embassy in Copenhagen.
+Both countries are full members of the Organization for Security and Co-operation in Europe, Organisation for Economic Co-operation and Development, NATO and the European Union.

 History

 First contact between Danes and Greeks dates back from the 4th century BC, when Greek merchant Pytheas went to Denmark.
 In 1863, the second King of Greece, George I, was of Danish descent, and his successors, the House of Glücksburg, reigned over the country until 1973/1974.

 In 1967, Denmark and three other countries brought the Greek Case against the Greek junta regime for human rights violations.

 In 1992 opened the Danish Institute at Athens.